comsechq/sql-prune/README.md

 #### TODO:

-- Output size of each file and give a summary of how much data is used and how much is going to be deleted.
 - Cutomisable pruning rules:
     - Load the rules from an XML configuration file
     - Generate an XSD that describes the XML syntax for pruning rules